-• Mobile phones/smart watches can be valuable items and might render a pupil vulnerable to theft.

-• Mobile phones/smart watches (and their cost and level of sophistication - or otherwise) can make pupils objects of envy or disparagement and could have implications with regard to discipline and potential bullying.

-• Even when apparently silent, the use of mobiles phones/smart watches for texting purposes could potentially undermine classroom discipline and distract the pupils' learning.

-• Use of the newer phones with integrated cameras could lead to child protection and data protection issues with

-• regard to inappropriate capture, use, or distribution of images.
+- 1. Mobile phones/smart watches can be valuable items and might render a pupil vulnerable to theft. - 2.
+Mobile phones/smart watches (and their cost and level of sophistication or otherwise) can make pupils objects of envy or disparagement and could have implications about discipline and potential bullying. - 3.
+Even when apparently silent, the use of mobiles phones/smart watches for texting purposes could potentially undermine classroom discipline and distract the pupils' learning. - 4.
+Use of the newer phones with integrated cameras could lead to child protection and data protection issues with. - 5.
+Regard to inappropriate capture, use, or distribution of images.